 | Speed | Fast | Equivalent to human operation speed (slow) |

-Computer Use is not a replacement for APIs but is appropriately positioned as a technology that complements the “last mile” operations that APIs cannot reach.
+Computer Use is not a replacement for APIs, but is appropriately positioned as a technology that complements the “last mile” of operations that APIs cannot reach.

 2. Architecture and Operation Flow

-Computer Use implementation operates with the following “Observe → Reason → Act” loop (ReAct pattern).
+Computer Use implementation operates in the following “Observe → Reason → Act” loop (ReAct pattern).

-- User Request: User instructs a task (example: “Search for flight information”).
+- User Request: User gives task instructions (e.g., “Search for flight information”).

-- Environment State: Gets current screen (screenshot) and cursor position.
+- Environment State: Get current screen (screenshot) and cursor position.

-- LLM Reasoning: Claude analyzes the screen and decides the next operation to perform (example: “Click search box”).
+- LLM Reasoning: Claude analyzes the screen and decides the next operation to perform (e.g., “Click search box”).

-- Tool Execution: Executes the decided operation via OS or browser control library (Puppeteer/Playwright).
+- Tool Execution: Execute the decided operation via OS or browser control library (Puppeteer/Playwright).

-- Feedback: Feeds back the operation result (screen change) to LLM again.
+- Feedback: Feed back the operation result (screen change) to LLM again.

 3. Implementation Guide: Anthropic API and Puppeteer Integration